mroach/mroach.com/content/posts/2020/sun-ultra-24-reborn/index.md

 There are some other wires there.
 I don't know what they do.
 I couldn't find documentation.
 I assume grounding and maybe a power source for something?

-The **USB** connection is standard and that fit right into my board.
+The **USB** connection is a standard USB 2.0 connector and that fit right into my board.

 The board doesn't have a **Firewire** header, I don't have a Firewire controller card, and I don't have any Firewire devices.
 So that remains disconnected.